japsuu/ScaleNet/README.md

 ScaleNet is compatible with Unity 2018.3 and later, but there are some caveats:

+ScaleNet includes platform-specific `#ifdef`s and workarounds for Unity, thus it is not available precompiled.
+You need to clone the repository and manually copy the source files into your project.

 ### MessagePack

 ScaleNet uses MessagePack for serialization.